Downward Dog or Adho Mukha Svanasana in Sanskrit.

 I love to gently turn my head side to side or shake it out to encourage my neck to relax.
 This is a wonderful release for neck tension.

 Maybe the most important thing to remember in order to make your Downward Dog as comfortable as possible is to just be.
 Remember that this is your practice.
 While all of the instructions from your teacher are important, the most important is that you are enjoying yourself.
 So to make your Down Dog comfortable and let all of the clutter leave your mind.

-I hope you will find these tips helpful and will experiment to find the adjustments that make your unique body comfortable and cosy in Downward Dog.
+I hope you will find these tips helpful and will experiment to find the adjustments that make your unique body comfortable and cozy in Downward Dog.